syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/state-persistence/state-persistence.md

 ## Add a new column in persisted columns list

 The Grid columns can be persisted when the [enablePersistence](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnablePersistence) property is set to true.
 If you want to add the new columns with the existing persist state, you can use the Grid inbuilt method such as `column.push` and call the `refreshColumns()` method for UI changes.
-Please refer to the following sample for more information.
+Refer to the following sample for more information.

 {% if page.publishingplatform == "aspnet-core" %}